Skip to content

 Building a Weighted Customer Satisfaction Index

-While nothing stops your team from using expert judgements on what matters most to customer satisfaction, it’s always best to rely on data.
+While nothing stops your team from using expert judgments on what matters most to customer satisfaction, it’s always best to rely on data.
 According to research, direct customer reports and statistical testing offer two methods to build a weighted CSI.

 With direct consumer reports, ranking is often undertaken.
 This involves inviting your customers to rank what’s most important, for instance, by allowing them to allocate different scores against different attributes.
 This method reveals how relatively important each attribute is through the eyes of your customers.